outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             ```
         3. So select the two correspoinding codecs as modules: `Build HDMI/DisplayPort HD-audio codec support, SND_HDA_CODEC_HDMI`, and `Conexant HD-audio support, SND_HDA_CODEC_CONEXANT`.
         4. `Enable generic HD-audio codec parser, SND_HDA_GENERIC` must be selected (default).
+        5. You may notice: those options are all set to 'M'!
+Of course, you can also set them all to 'Y'.
+Never set some to 'M' while set others to 'Y', othewise you would get no sound at all.
         4. Set `Default time-out for HD-audio power-save mode, CONFIG_SND_HDA_POWER_SAVE_DEFAULT` to 10.
         5. Set `Pre-allocated buffer size for HD-audio driver` to 4096.
     5. watchdog:  `Intel TCO Timer/Watchdog, ITCO_WDT` set  to 'M'.